 It is the Company's policy to enter into derivative instrument contracts with terms that coincide with the underlying exposure being hedged.
 As such, the Company's derivative instruments are expected to be highly effective.
 For derivative instruments that are designated and qualify as a cash flow hedge, the entire change in fair value of the hedging instrument included in the assessment of the hedge ineffectiveness is recorded to other comprehensive income ("OCI").
 When the amounts recorded in OCI are reclassified to earnings, they are presented in the same income statement line item as the effect of the hedged item.
+The change in fair value of the derivative instruments that do not qualify for hedge accounting and have not been designated as cash flow hedges are included in other (expense) income on the accompanying Unaudited Consolidated Statements of Operations and Comprehensive Loss immediately.

-During Fiscal 2023 and Fiscal 2022, the Company did not enter into any new forward foreign currency contracts.
-All forward foreign currency contracts entered into during Fiscal 2021 were settled as of February 28, 2022 and were designated as cash flow hedges.
-The current outstanding notional value of the Company's interest rate swap at February 28, 2023 is \$6,115.
+The current outstanding notional value of the Company's interest rate swap at February 29, 2024 is \$5,615.
 For cash flow hedges, the effective portion of the gain or loss is reported as a component of Other comprehensive (loss) income and reclassified into earnings in the same period or periods during which the hedged transaction affects earnings.
 No amounts were excluded from the assessment of hedge effectiveness during the respective periods.
-During the years ended February 28, 2023 and February 28, 2022, no contracts originally designated for hedge accounting were de-designated.
+During the years ended February 29, 2024 and February 28, 2023, no contracts originally designated for hedge accounting were de-designated.
 The gain or loss on the Company's interest rate swap is recorded in Other comprehensive (loss) income and subsequently reclassified into Interest and bank charges in the period in which the hedged transaction affects earnings.
-As of February 28, 2023, no contracts originally designated for hedge accounting were terminated.
+As of February 29, 2024, no interest rate swaps originally designated for hedge accounting were terminated.